tevslin/lambdamaker/README.md

 # LambdaMaker

-**LambdaMaker** is a simple, modular Python utility that automates the creation, packaging, configuration, and deployment of AWS Lambda functions using only standard Python and `boto3`.
+**LambdaMaker** is a simple, modular Python utility that automates the creation, packaging, configuration, and deployment of AWS Lambda functions, especially those processing and/or triggered from s3, using only standard Python and `boto3`.

 ## 🚀 Features